Chapter 19 Evaluating linear models

 But what is the Adjusted R-squared?

 Multiple R-squared is a measure of R-squared value for models that can have multiple predictor variables.
 Therefore it accurately measures the amount of variation in the response variable that can be explained by the predictor variables.
 When additional terms are added to the model, the multiple R-squared will always increase because terms will always explain some portion of the variance, even if it is vary small.
-This behaviour can be a bit annoying, and so adjusted R-squared controls against this increase, by adding penalties for the number of predictors in the model.
+This behaviour can be a bit annoying, and so adjusted R-squared controls against this increase, by adding a penalty based on the number of predictors in the model, and the sample size14.
 When reporting R-squared values for models with >1 term you should report the adjusted R-squared value.

 You can test this by adding terms to the model.
 Let’s start with something silly - we’ll add a variable that is simply a vector of random numbers to the model.
 By definition this cannot have any meaningful explanatory power, but what will it do to the multiple R-squared value?